(740) 206-2036 info@proctercenter.org

 Learning Labs & Facilities

-Sawyer Greenhouse is an outdoor teaching space with raised beds, perimeter beds, and benches.
-Farm guests and campers can take a break from the sun to sit under a shade cloth while discussing experiences in nature and in the garden, or learn how to identify wild plants and their uses.
-This space can be used for a variety of discussion or activity-based programs that link our spirituality to God’s creation.
+Outdoor teaching space with five raised beds, perimeter beds, a handwashing station, and benches.
+Farm guests and campers take a break from the sun to sit under a shade cloth to learn about Procter’s connection to the land, discuss their experiences with creation care, nature, and the garden.
+This space is also used for activities.
+For instance, identifying and learning medicinal uses for wild plants, identifying good and bad insects in compost, or making recipes directly from vegetables picked from the Sawyer Garden.
+This space can be used for a variety of discussion and activity-based programs that link our spirituality to God’s creation.

-Sawyer Gardens includes five raised beds in the Sawyer Greenhouse, in addition to the 100’ x 50’ field plot where a variety of vegetables, herbs, and flowers grow for guests and campers to explore and appreciate.
-Here, we begin to understand our responsibility for land care and preserving God’s earth.
+100 x 50-foot field plot of approximately 15 rows of a variety of vegetables, herbs, and flowers for guests and campers to explore, taste, and appreciate.
+Here, we begin to understand our responsibility for land-care, nurturing ourselves, giving to others, and preserving God’s earth.
+Visitors string beans, harvest peppers, pick-flowers for Dining Hall bouquets, weed carrots, and taste multiple types of greens.

-The Garden Kitchen provides an introduction of farm-to-table methods in our teaching kitchen, where kids learn safe knife cutting skills, chopping up different veggies, and making easy recipes using mostly ingredients from the farm.
-For the more mature guests, we try more unique recipes like making herb butter, or beet salad.
-Here, the smells and flavors of the farm can really be enjoyed in a community of people connected to the land.
+Introduction of farm-to-table methods in our Sawyer Greenhouse.
+For example, kids learn safe knife cutting skills while families make easy recipes together using ingredients harvested from the farm.
+Adults may make more unique recipes, like herb butter, or beet salad.
+During the Garden Kitchen, the smells and flavors of the farm are enjoyed in a community of people connected to the land.

 A Little History